rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 High Performance Computing (HPC) enables scientists and researchers to solve complex problems that require many computing capabilities.
-HPC typically utilizes a message passing interface (MPI) to communicate between different nodes.
+HPC typically uses a message passing interface (MPI) to communicate between different nodes.

 ### HPC in the cloud

 Currently, most projects requiring HPC are still running on legacy Unix systems.
-Migrating these projects to a Cloud-based installation is very simple and does not require much additional setup.
+Migrating these projects to a cloud-based installation is very simple and does not require much additional setup.
 This tutorial builds an HPC cluster with Open MPI on the Rackspace Cloud and runs an Open MPI application on top of the cluster.
 By the end of this tutorial, you should